 Mobility – play on almost all devices

-The most beautiful at the end: What cheaters?
+The most beautiful at the end: Reduced cheating

-Cloud gaming also means that the client cannot be manipulated.
+Cloud gaming also means that you cannot manipulate the client.

 What sounds like a paradise for fair gamers at first is somewhat limited by the fact that most game titles are not only available via cloud gaming.
-You won’t get rid of all cheaters with cloud gaming in most cases, but at least the attack surface has been reduced.
+In most cases, you won’t get rid of all cheaters with cloud gaming, but at least the attack surface has been reduced.

-Play a game that is exclusively playable via cloud gaming.
-There shouldn’t be any cheaters anymore, in theory.
+Play a game that is exclusively playable via cloud gaming, and there shouldn’t be any cheaters anymore, in theory.

 In practice, you’ll probably still have to live with a few cheater-kids.
 For example, weapon recoil could still be intercepted by mouse scripts.